 $40 Youth (5-17)

-Join the UC Botanical Garden for our annual celebration of Bastille Day with cocktails, sweet and savory French bites, and swinging French music.
-Enjoy petite fours and macarons as you peruse our silent auction of unique French themed items.
+Join the UC Botanical Garden for our annual celebration of Bastille Day with cocktails, sweet French bites, and swinging French music.
+Peruse our silent auction of unique French-themed items.
 All this while supporting the Botanical Garden and our mission of conservation, education and research.
 C’est magnifique!

-We welcome you to bring additional picnic dinners to this lovely evening event.
+In addition to the food we are providing, we welcome you to bring picnic dinners to this lovely evening event.